Spooky Story: The Legend of Security Deposit Hollow

 Endicott Pane’s head snapped up.
 He listened intently.

 “Endicott...!”
 This time it came clearly across the dry lawn.
 A squirrel stopped in its tracks, then darted beneath the porch.
 Endicott froze, letting the rake fall to the ground as the visage of a man in a tattered suit materialized before him.
-He hovered above the ground and moved swiftly towards Endicott Pane.
+He hovered above the ground and moved swiftly towards the fearful man.
 Endicott could barely breathe.
 To his horror, he saw that above the man’s starched, discolored collar, there was nothing but black mist.
 No hat was worn, as no head existed to bear it.

 “Perhaps I am imagining things,” he said to himself, carefully making his way back home.
 And in time, he managed to convince himself that was true.